Kathi134/gameserver/docs/create-gdx.md

 - run gdx-setup.jar in ubuntu vm
 - import in eclipse with gradle 8.5r
+    - or even better: gradle wrapper radio button